 On the way back, stop by Selfoss, a cozy town featuring a lovely swimming pool complete with water slides and jacuzzis.
 In the outskirts of town, craft beer aficionados may want to take a break at the Ölvisholt brewery, one of Iceland’s first ever craft breweries, for a guided tour and beer tasting.
 That excludes the driver, sadly enough.

 Drop by in Hveragerði, a small town more or less built on geothermal power, featuring several hot springs and even a geothermal park.
 Stock up on locally grown flowers and vegetables.
 To wash off that road dust and renew the spirit, we recommend a stop in Laugaskarð swimming pool, near Hveragerði.
-If you feel like swimming a couple of laps the pool is 50 meters long and 12 meters wide, making it perfect for some serious swimming.
-Worth noting is that the pool is a so-called flow-through pool, heated with geothermal steam which insures natural acid levels and purity of the water are are at optimal levels.
-The pool has a hot and shallow sitting pool as well as a hot-tub with electronic massage.
+If you feel like swimming a couple of laps, the pool is 50 meters long and 12 meters wide, making it perfect for some serious swimming.
+Worth noting is that the pool is a so-called flow-through pool, heated with geothermal steam which ensures natural acid levels and purity of the water are at optimal levels.
+The pool has a hot and shallow sitting pool, as well as a, hot-tub with an electronic massage.
 Don’t forget the natural sauna for some sensational soothing.
 The Laugaskarð swimming pool has a beautiful environment that also provides naturally good shelter.
 Lifeguards are on duty at all times as in all municipal pools in Iceland.

 Head back on route 1 to your hotel in Reykjavik.